Product

 Building it with Rust and Tauri

-To make local-first work well, we needed a desktop app that felt native, not a web app crammed into an Electron shell.
+To make this hybrid architecture work well, we needed a desktop app that felt native, not a web app crammed into an Electron shell.
 We chose Tauri 2 with a Rust backend and a React frontend.

 Why Rust.
-Our backend does heavy lifting: decoding proprietary video formats (R3D, BRAW) via C/C++ FFI, managing SQLite databases, running FFmpeg pipelines, and coordinating GPU-accelerated processing.
+Our backend does heavy lifting: decoding proprietary video formats (R3D, BRAW), managing local databases, running video encoding pipelines, and coordinating GPU-accelerated processing.
 Rust gives us the performance of C++ with memory safety guarantees.
 No garbage collector pausing during a frame decode.
 No null pointer crashes during a long batch job.

 Why Tauri over Electron.
 Tauri apps ship a native webview instead of bundling an entire Chromium browser.
 The FrameQuery installer is roughly 10 MB instead of 200+ MB.
 Memory usage is a fraction of what Electron would require.
 And because the backend is Rust, CPU-intensive work runs at native speed rather than in a Node.js event loop.

-SQLite for everything.
-All metadata lives in a local SQLite database: video records, source folders, processing status, settings, search indexes.
-SQLite is single-file, portable, and fast.
-When you back up your FrameQuery data, it is one database file plus your index files.
+Local database for everything.
+All metadata lives in a local database: video records, source folders, processing status, settings, search indexes.
+When you back up your FrameQuery data, it is a few small files.
 No server, no daemon, no Docker container.

 What "offline-first" means in practice